 They also sell it in cans now although the cost for those is crazy outrageous.
 You're better off pouring a bottle of wine into an insulated bottle and taking that with you.

-Kim Crawford also offers a bottle called Illuminate that is lower in calorie.
-It’s still pretty tasty but certainly not what I want to drink all the time.
-They also offer rosé
+Kim Crawford also offers a bottle called Illuminate that is lower in calories.
+It's still pretty tasty but certainly not what I want to drink all the time.
+They also offer rosé and a sparkling wine.

 2. McBride Sisters Sauvignon Blanc

-McBride Sisters wine is a family-owned boutique winery with a real-life ‘Parent Trap’ story.
-Growing up in two prestigious wine regions, these two half-sisters both fell in love with wine and eventually found each other and began to produce delicious wines.
+McBride Sisters wine is a family-owned boutique winery with a real-life 'Parent Trap' story.
+Growing up in two prestigious wine regions, these two half-sisters both fell in love with wine and eventually found each other and began to produce delicious wines together.

 Their wines are light, fruity and refreshing—perfect for any occasion!